Meet Our Team

 Mandy George is team leader for the “Coordinated Assessments for Environment in Humanitarian Action” initiative, a collaborative effort among the United States Agency for International Development (USAID), the United Nations High Commissioner for Refugees (UNHCR), World Wildlife Fund (WWF) and the UN Environment/Office for the Coordination of Humanitarian Affairs (OCHA) Joint Environment Unit (JEU).
 Her background is in the greening of humanitarian operations as well as in community engagement and accountability.
 She has been working in the humanitarian sector for over ten years, largely with the Red Cross Movement as well as with the Joint UNOCHA/UNEP Environment Unit on their environment in humanitarian action portfolio.
 She has also worked with various parts of the Red Cross Movement to develop and implement minimum standards for quality and accountability of humanitarian operations, most recently with the IFRC both in Myanmar and globally.
 She has a Masters degree in Environment and Development from Kings College in London.
 Her particular area of interest remains on the cross section between the humanitarian and the environmental and the role that community engagement plays in this.

 Dr. Erika Clesceri is a US Government official overseeing environmental safeguards for democracy, conflict and humanitarian assistance initiatives with the United States Agency for International Development (USAID).
 Dr. Clesceri brings over 25 years of experience in applied scientific research, environmental policy implementation, and international development.
 She is currently senior Bureau Environmental Officer developing policies to integrate safeguards into humanitarian action in over 35 countries; including for food security, complex crises and vertical–build educational and medical infrastructure.
-In 2015 year, she supported the Government of Nepal’s post-earthquake Rapid Environmental Assessment, building upon lessons from the 2010 USAID Haiti Rapid Environmental Assessment.
+In 2015, she supported the Government of Nepal’s post-earthquake Rapid Environmental Assessment, building upon lessons from the 2010 USAID Haiti Rapid Environmental Assessment.
 She is leading a global effort to reduce losses in agricultural commodity storage through improved use of fumigant pesticide (as in: USAID Programmatic Environmental Assessment), including those used by the UN World Food Programme.
 She also served on the advisory board for the American Red Cross-World Wildlife Fund Green Recovery and Reconstruction Training (GRRT) Toolkit developed after the 2004 Indonesian Tsunami.
 While with academia and the federal United States Geological Survey, she conducted field- and molecular tracer-based research on ecosystem stressors along eastern and western seacoasts of the United States, including Alaska.
-She holds a university degree in chemistry from Rensselaer Polytechnic Institute (New York), with one year in the King’s Building with the College of Science and Engineering at the University of Edinburgh.
+She holds a Ph.D. and Masters of Science in environmental sciences and engineering from the University of North Carolina, Gillings School of Global Public Health (USA), and a Bachelors of Science in chemistry from Rensselaer Polytechnic Institute (USA) with one year in the King's Buildings at the College of Science and Engineering, University of Edinburgh (UK).

 Emilia Wahlstrom is the Officer in Charge of the UN Environment/OCHA Joint Unit, working on environmental emergency preparedness and response.
 Through her activities she supports member states’ and global actors’ readiness to respond to environmental emergencies and to address the environmental impacts of humanitarian action.
 Working with a wide network of response partners, she develops guidance, shares good practice and facilitates capacity development initiatives, including training programmes and workshops linking to the Environmental Emergencies Centre (www.eecentre.org).
 As a trained United Nations Disaster Assessment and Coordination mechanism member, she also participates and leads environmental emergency response missions.
 Before the Joint Unit, Emilia worked with the United Nations Development Programme in Kazakhstan, in charge of the portfolio on natural and man-made disasters.
 She has a Master’s degree in chemical engineering and has also worked several years with industry actors on environmental management systems, legal compliance and chemicals management.